NormanGOING/2020FPGA-FLY-YYL/readme_en.md

-Title: Development board +AWS +Web to realize the little game of yo-yo counting: "Shake 10s if you are a man!"
+Title: Development board +AWS +Web to realize the little game of yo-yo counting: "Shake 10s of challenge"